Wildcats vs. Owls: Elite Eight Betting Trends, Record ATS, Home/Road Splits

 |141.9

-- Kansas State is 7-3 against the spread and 7-3 overall in its past 10 contests.
+- Kansas State is 7-3 against the spread and 7-3 overall in its last 10 contests.

+- The Wildcats have gone over the total in six of their past 10 contests.

-- Kansas State has a 16-6 record against the spread and an 18-6 record overall when putting up more than 64.8 points.
+- Kansas State has a 16-6 record against the spread and an 18-6 record overall when scoring more than 64.8 points.

-- The Owls' 78 points per game are 8.4 more points than the 69.6 the Wildcats give up to opponents.

-- Florida Atlantic is 13-9 against the spread and 23-2 overall when it scores more than 69.6 points.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.